DelphinusLab/zkwasm-book/c1_beginner/c1_quickstart/c3_setup.md

 ```

 As the default mode is more friendly for beginers that might only focus on a particular application, the following content will assume the default mode is enabled.
 (However all examples should also works in uniform-mode).

-## Deploy Phase:

-In the Deployment Phase a verification contract is deployed on an Ethereum testnet.

-## Poseidon Example:

-In the following we use the poseidon example from Delphinus Lab's zkWasm-C [repo](https://github.com/DelphinusLab/zkWasm-C)

-Using the make file generate `output.wasm` from within